Aros-Forenede-Figurspillere/Website/docs/COMMUNITY-GUIDE.md

 2. Like and follow the page
 3. Turn on notifications for events

-### Step 3: Attend a Meeting
+### Step 3: Connect with the Community
-1. Check Discord or Facebook for next Sunday meeting
+1. Check Discord for current activities and discussions
-2. Show up at our clubhouse (address posted in Discord)
+2. Follow Facebook for community updates
-3. Introduce yourself to members
+3. Introduce yourself to members in the chat
-4. Jump into a game or watch to learn
+4. Ask about games you're interested in learning

 ## 💡 Tips for New Members